In collaboration with Tasty, Easy Lamb.

 - candy eyes optional

-- tomato sauce to serve
+- tomato ketchup to serve

-- mustard to serve
+- Dijon mustard to serve

 - Preheat your oven to 180 C fan/200 C/ gas mark 6.
 Bring your shortcrust pastry to room temperature, if it is shop bought.